 - 2 lb block of Organic Clear Glycerin Soap

-- Silicone Mold
+- Silicone Mold for 12 bars

 - Rose Absolute Essential Oil (I used Aura Cacia brand, but there .is also a Blend of Rose I recommend from Rocky Mountain Oils.)